Chocolate Cherry Thumbprint Cookies

 - Salt

-- Cherry pie filling– I typically use store-bought.
+- Cherry pie filling– I used store-bought pie filling for the pictures in this recipe.
 It has a nice thick glaze that holds up well when baking.
 It also makes this so easy to put together.
+You can use a homemade filling if you prefer.

-Whisk– flour, unsweetened cocoa powder, baking soda, baking powder, and salt together in a medium bowl.
+- Add the Dry Ingredients: Add the flour, unsweetened cocoa powder, baking soda, baking powder, and salt together in a medium bowl to the wet ingredients and mix until just combined.
+The batter will be thick.

 Store-bought or homemade cherry pie filling can be used in these cookies.
 Just be sure there is plenty of thick pie filling so that the cherry has something to rest on and does not absorb into the cookie dough.